mswjs/msw/README.md

 - Doesn't really mock requests, rather _replaces_ their urls to point to a mocking server, instead of a real server;
 - Brings extra dependencies to your application, instead of being a simple dependency-free development tool.

-This library aims to eradicate those problems, as it takes an entirely different approach to the client-side API mocking.
+This library aims to annihilate those problems, as it takes an entirely different approach to the client-side API mocking.

 ## Getting started